Syntax highlighting: Support in text editors

 In these cases, it is not clear what language to use, and a document may not be highlighted or be highlighted incorrectly.
+Some tools, like Guesslang and PLangRec, are designed to detect the programming language from the source code.

 Syntax elements

-Most editors with syntax highlighting allow different colors and text styles to be given to dozens of different lexical sub-elements of syntax.
+Most editors with syntax highlighting allow different colours and text styles to be given to dozens of different lexical sub-elements of syntax.
 These include keywords, comments, control-flow statements, variables, and other elements.
 Programmers often heavily customize their settings in an attempt to show as much useful information as possible without making the code difficult to read.

 Called syntax decoration, some editors also display certain syntactical elements in more visually pleasing ways, for example by replacing a pointer operator like -> in source code by an actual arrow symbol (→), or changing text decoration clues like /italics/, *boldface*, or _underline_ in source code comments by an actual italics, boldface, or underlined presentation.

 Examples

 Below is a comparison of a snippet of C code:

 Below is another snippet of syntax highlighted C++ code: